 Add all those things up and divide by week.
-I suggest having three lists– one for monthly, quarterly and annual bills to capture everything.
+I suggest having three lists – one for monthly, quarterly and annual bills to capture everything.

 Ok, we’ve worked out that it costs approximately $1000 per month to keep your business running.
 Divide the monthly figure by 4, so that’s $250 per week.
 We now need to add that to the $1000 you’d like to pay yourself a week.
-So, we’re up $1250 income required from those 10 clients.
+So, we’re up to $1250 income required per week from those 10 clients.